getindiekit/indiekit/packages/endpoint-auth/README.md

 # @indiekit/endpoint-auth

-Authentication and authorization endpoint for Indiekit.
+IndieAuth authentication and authorization endpoint for Indiekit.
+Grants and verifies access tokens and authenticates users.

 ## Installation